apwe-ctw/minecraft/README.md

-start time = 10:15
-judy/yiling - ice breaker
-disha - minecraft intro video
-print out sheet/card with commands volunteers - 3D coordinate visual - leave sheets of paper on tables schedule volunteer training session volunteers need to be very clear with coordinate system (y is height!) write script to clear area, make 2D , start at 0,0,0 tower to wall: call tower 3 times, or for loop for wall

 # Minecraft Programming using Python and Raspberry Pi

 - Lesson plan is based on a 10am - 4pm day (including snack breaks!)